JuPedSim/jpsreport/_posts/2016-11-03-trajectory.md

 The line starting with `#framerate` and `#ID	FR	X	Y	Z` are necessary.

-The order of each column is not so important now.
+The order of each column is irrelevant.
 JPSreport will check the meaning of each column from the comments `#ID	FR	X	Y	Z`

+**Hint:**
+Use the script scripts/txt2txt.py to format a txt-trajectory according to the  above-mentioned requirements.